 From Leirvík drive through the sub-sea tunnel to the town of Klaksvík.
 The tunnel is decorated with lights made by the famous Faroese artist Tróndur Patursson.
 From Klaksvík you can explore the other Northern Islands, each offering dramatic landscapes.
 On the island of Viðoy lies the most northern village in the Faroe Islands, Viðareiði, which is definitely worth a visit.
-Perhaps enjoy a cup of coffee or a slice of cake at the local restaurant.
 Overnight in the Northern Islands.

 We suggest that you visit the island of Kunoy in the morning.
 From the tiny village of Kunoy is a beautiful view of the island of Kalsoy.
 Above the village is a small cosy park.
 A local legend tells that up on a high mountain in Kunoy lies a plank from Noah's Ark, with clams and sea shells growing on it!
 Back on Eysturoy drive towards the village of Toftir, take the new subsea tunnel with the "Jellyfish" roundabout and continue to Tórshavn.
-Tonight, perhaps enjoy an optional private home visit with a local family in their impressive garden, and enjoy coffee and cake.
-Continue on to Torshavn for three nights.
+Tonight, perhaps enjoy an optional private home visit and dinner with a local family.
+Three nights in Tórshavn.

-We suggest that you visit the island of Sandoy today, also called the Saga Island.
+We suggest that you visit the beautiful island of Sandoy today, also called the Saga Island.
 From the harbour at Gamlarætt take the car ferry to the village of Skopun to visit the beautiful and green island of Sandoy, also called the Saga-island.
 The island is, compared to the other islands, characterised by mostly flat terrain and it has a wealth of history and wonderful nature.
 On Sandoy, visit the church, enjoy some fantastic scenic views and explore the small villages of Dalur and Húsavík, which lie in beautiful surroundings.